 So on the “no one left behind” theory it is nice to see groups already forming to help generate better understanding of virtual teams and organizations – how to create and manage them.
-We saw this week a great discussion on LinkedIn Discussion Groups about best practises in managing virtual teams.
-Check it out.

 What does “virtual organization” mean to you?